BuvinJT/distbuilder/docs/Issues.md

     def absPath( relativePath ):
         return os.path.normpath( os.path.join( THIS_DIR, relativePath ) )

-In some situations, that preferred approach would take a great deal of effort to apply unfortunately.
-In which case, a "shortcut" solution maybe to just set the working directory when the program is launched, and then set it back to what it was upon exit.
+Unfortunately, in some situations, that preferred approach would take a great deal of effort to apply .
+In which case, yet another approach could be taken, which resembles the "wrapper script" concept, but is built into your program itself.
+Just set the working directory when the program is launched, for inside of, and then set it back to what it was upon exit.

 Python example: